Vv-Naveen-varma/Classification-using-linear-regression/README.md

 Graph Description:
 * Each point in the graph represents a person
-* Points in blue color represents preson who does not have diabetes
+* Points in blue color represents person who does not have diabetes
 * points in red color represents person who has diabetes

 * As shown above, considering age and blood glucose levels of a person on x and y axis, we need to find a line that best classifies the data.
 So that, when a new person's details are entered our model must be able to classify which group the person belongs to.
 In other words, whether the person has a risk of diabetes or not.